Kong/docs.konghq.com/app/plugins/acl.md

 ## Usage

-In order to use this plugin, you need to properly have configured your API, Route, or Service with an [authentication plugin][faq-authentication] so that the plugin can identify who is the client [Consumer][consumer-object] making the request.
+In order to use this plugin, you need to properly have configured your Service or Route (or API) with an [authentication plugin][faq-authentication] so that the plugin can identify who is the client [Consumer][consumer-object] making the request.

 ### Associating Consumers